erajasekar/cs-workshop/PITCHME.md

 ## What is Software?
 @title[What is Software?]

-Software is collection of programs that are written in language humans can understand and then they are converted into binary that computers can understand to execute them.
+Software is collection of programs that are written in language humans can understand and then they are converted into binary that computers can execute them.

-Softwares run computers, smart phones, ATM machines, Billing machines.
+*Softwares run computers, smart phones, ATM machines, Billing machines.*

 ---